City offices, grocery stores, Desi services, temples & community resources.

 4.3

-For Indian weddings in Berlin, many families bring specialists from other German cities (Frankfurt, Munich) or even from the UK/India.
+For Indian weddings in Berlin, many families bring specialists from Frankfurt, Munich, or even the UK/India.
 Start planning 6-12 months ahead for key vendors.

 Ask in community WhatsApp groups for recommendations — word-of-mouth referrals are the best way to find trusted wedding vendors.